Solve Instrument Transformer Problems

 Please also see our Instrument Transformer page for selecting current transformer.

 Appropriately selecting a current transformer is a tedious process and falls beyond the scope of this article.
-For your further study download the Siemens and ABB PDF files below:
+For your further study download the relevant PDF files below: